oddmayo/oddmayo.github.io/_posts/2025-11-04-AI-Web-Scraping.md

 ---

-[Crawl4AI](https://github.com/unclecode/crawl4ai) is an open-source crawling and scraping library that provides a variety of tools for AI-ready data extraction.
+[Crawl4AI](https://github.com/unclecode/crawl4ai) is an open-source crawling and scraping python library that provides a variety of tools for AI-ready data extraction.
 While there are many excellent tutorials available, most focus on CSS or XPath extraction strategies.
 Typically, [LLMs](https://www.nvidia.com/en-us/glossary/large-language-models/) are not involved until the result object has been extracted.

 However, this tutorial focuses on using LLMs as a lazy extraction strategy.
 Why?
 Although you can find information about this feature in the [Docs](https://docs.crawl4ai.com/), it's difficult to find guidance about local LLMs.
 While it's easy to simply copy and paste your OpenAI key, what if you want more control at zero cost?